The shit blog of Paul Chris Jones

 And at that moment, an army of human soldiers arrives, with helicopters, planes, and tanks.
 They blast the Gallifreyan soldiers with machine guns and rocket launchers.

 "Remember, Time Lords have thirteen lives," shouts a commander.
 "I want thirteen bullets in each of them!
-Don't stop shooting until they stop moving!"
+Don't stop shooting until they stop regenerating!"

 There are regenerations all over the place as Gallifreyan soldiers die and die again.